 - A letter from a Medical Practitioner setting out that the person is a victim of domestic violence.

 Fair Trading has produced a fact sheet setting out all the requirements that relate to the amendment.
-All landlords or agents should carefully read this notification.
-Link
+All landlords or agents should carefully read the notification provided by them.

 Governments should protect weaker parties against violence, the threat of violence or the fear of violence.
 Those who are truly the victims of domestic violence should be able to remove themselves from points of danger immediately.